vijay-raghav/notice-the-world/README.md

 ### 🏗️ The Architecture
 *   **Frontend:** Next.js (App Router) combined with Tailwind CSS.
 Constrained strictly to mobile dimensions to prioritize touch UX, large interaction zones, and immersive focus.
 *   **Camera Integration:** Native browser `navigator.mediaDevices.getUserMedia` implemented to natively bypass desktop OS file pickers for a seamless "in-app" camera feel.
-*   **The 40% AI Integration:** Handled via custom Next.js API Routes.
+*   **The AI Integration:** Handled via custom Next.js API Routes.
 LLMs strictly act as subjective *art graders* here.
 The application requires advanced vision capabilities to identify details, and nuance-aware language models to subjectively grade literary effort—a task entirely impossible for deterministic code.

+### 🏗️ The Future

+This is an app that encourages mindfulness and being observant, I envisage this as a fully gamified and social experience.

 ### 🚀 Get Started